Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 Change of Major

 Students who experience academic difficulty may choose to explore a different academic major.
-Resources for doing so include this General Catalog, the Center for Advising and Student Achievement, and the CSU Career Center.
+Resources for doing so include this General Catalog, the Collaborative for Student Achievement, and the CSU Career Center.

 Undergraduate Planned Leave

-Other students may decide that taking one semester off from CSU is in their best interest.
+Other students may decide that taking time off from CSU is in their best interest.
 Learn more at Undergraduate Planned Leave.

 Students should contact their individual college(s) for Dean’s List qualifications.